|City of Glendora|

 We highly recommend the following:

 - Only hire licensed individuals.
-You can verify their license with the Contractors State License Board.
+You can verify their license by clicking here for the Contractors State License Board

 - Do not let people into your home that report to be soliciting business.
 You should only allow people that you have called to look at the situation.